amartshah/SmearDetector/README.md

 ##Run
 python A1.py

+###File Hierarchy
+This script runs under the assumption that the unzipped rar file (with the 5 cameras' images) is within the same directory, and named 'sample_drive'

 ##Output
 A sequence of images that detect the camera lens smears of the five cameras in the sample_drive folder.